sstelfox/stelfox.net/content/blog/2017/2017-10-12-the-case-of-an-empty-executable.md

 ---

 I recently came across a [short article][1] written about a decade ago.
-It was a curious thing already as it was hosted in a user's home directory off a web server with the standard '~<username>' showing up in the URL.
+It was a curious thing already as it was hosted in a user's home directory off a web server with the standard `~<username>` showing up in the URL.
 The important part that caught my eye was this:

 > The "true" program does nothing; it merely exits with a zero exit status.